denismaggior8/enigma-codebook-generator/README.md

 An Enigma codebook was a secret document used by the German military during World War II to set up the Enigma machine for encrypted communication.
 It contained daily settings for the machine.

-Each day, operators would configure their Enigma machine according to the codebook, ensuring secure communication.
+Each day, operators would configure their Enigma machine according to the codebook, ensuring secure communication (ref: https://www.ciphermachinesandcryptology.com/en/enigmaproc.htm).

-This repo contains a Single Page Application (literally, a single index.html file) used to randomly generate a codebook for an entire month, for example:
+This repo contains a Single Page Application (literally, a single index.html file) used to randomly generate a codebook for an entire month.

+Other than within this repo, the page is publicly availe here https://denismaggior8.github.io/enigma-codebook-generator.

+By opening that URL in a browser, you get something similar to:

 ```
 +----+---------------------+----------------+-------------------------------+---------------------+